 Now that you have a clue on the probable causes of the error, let us go through some possibilities on how to recover images and resolve the error:

-If the issue still persists, reset applications by going to Settings>Apps>Reset App Preferences.
-In case this too does not work, clear data for album applications.
+- If the issue persists, reset applications by going to Settings>Apps>Reset App Preferences.
+In case this tool does not work, clear data for album applications.
 To do so, go to Settings>Apps>All> then select "Albums" and then "Clear Data."

 After you apply the changes, restart the camera and open images then save them in the desired location.

-The above error clearly identifies the problem.
+The above error identifies the problem.
 But how can you resolve it?

-Once they align, you need to turn clockwise lightly until you hear a click.
-Power the camera on and check if the error has resolved.
+- Once they align, you need to turn clockwise lightly until you hear a click.
+Power the camera on and check if the error has been resolved.

-In case the error message still appears and the lens you are using are from a different manufacturer, there could be a compatibility issue.
+- In case the error message still appears and the lens you are using is from a different manufacturer, there could be a compatibility issue.
 Notably though, even in the absence of communication between the lens and camera, you can still take photos.

 Error 4: Camera Overheating